vhvplatform/go-framework/docs/SERVICE_DEVELOPMENT_IMPROVEMENTS.md

 # Service Development Improvements

-This document outlines the improvements made to simplify service development for the go-devtools platform.
+This document outlines the improvements made to simplify service development for the go-framework platform.

 ## 🎯 Improvements Overview